 Or put another way:

-Paid Search > Organic Social > Organic Search > Conversion
+Paid Search > Organic Social > Organic Search > Target

-A path can also end with no conversion.
+A path can also end with no target event.
 Maybe the person decides not to become your customer.

 At a high level, ChannelMix's data-driven model looks at pathing data for multiple users over a period of time to determine how often users engaged with a marketing channel before converting.

-For example, if most of your users click one of your paid search ads at some point before converting, then paid search would be viewed as more influential and valuable than a channel that is rarely involved in a conversion.
+For example, if most of your users click one of your paid search ads at some point before converting, then paid search would be viewed as more influential and valuable than an interaction that is rarely involved in target events.

-More specifically, ChannelMix's data-driven model employs a form of analysis called a Markov chain to determine the likelihood that a specific path will lead to a conversion and, thus, calculate its conversion value.
+More specifically, ChannelMix's data-driven model employs a form of analysis called a Markov chain to determine the likelihood that a specific path will lead to a target event and, thus, calculate its target value.